sonik-br/PicoZord/README.md

 The wiring above is using 3.3V power/data for all systems.

-All controllers tested for the systems in the table worked fine with 3.3V.<br/>
+All controllers tested for the systems in the table worked fine with 3.3V. (expect 3do and jaguar.
+Those are UNTESTED)<br/>
 If you really want to use 5V on for specific systems, be sure to level-shift (3.3V <-> 5V) all data pins and to power te controller with 5V.

 This does not apply to the optional USB HOST port.
 It can be directly wired to the pico and powered with 5V.